ryancampbellclarke/certscan/README.md

 # CertScan

 Certificate Scanner.
-Find certificates on
+Find certificates on your network.

 ## Run modes